-These Gluten-Free Chocolate Almond Cookies are quickly and easily made and are bound to satisfy your sweet tooth.
-This will be one of the easiest cookie recipes that you have ever made, and you will love their texture, slightly crunchy on the outside and chewy in the centre.
-Delicious!
+These Gluten-Free Chocolate Almond Flour Cookies are quick and easy to make and taste delicious!
+Made from just six ingredients, they are the perfect combination of chocolate and almond flavour.
+This will be one of the easiest cookie recipes that you have ever made, and you will love their texture - slightly crunchy on the outside and chewy in the centre - just delicious!

 Add the almond flour, sugar and sifted cocoa powder to a medium-size bowl.
 Use a whisk to thoroughly combine the ingredients.